tomordonez/reading/steve-jobs-bio/README.md

 development.
 The board votes to keep Sculley and kick Jobs out.

 ## Chapter 18: NeXT

+Steve launches NeXT and spends $100K on the logo.
+Then argues with its designer about the proper placement of Steve's middle name period, and that it should be placed under the curve of the letter P and not after the letter.
+Steve seeks VC funding and underestimates the delivery of the OS.
+Like in the movie, it's a beautiful $6,000 black box with no OS.
+They start to run out of money.

 ## Chapter 19: Pixar
 ## Chapter 20: A regular guy
 ## Chapter 21: Family man